hypothesis/client/docs/publishers/config.rst

   .. option:: annotationFontFamily

     ``Font Family``.
 The annotation text is the actual annotation value that the user writes about the page or selection.
-This value will set the font-family of that text when it is save as well as the font-family of the editor as the annotation is being written.
+This value will set the font-family of that text when it is being viewed as well as the font-family of the editor as the annotation is being written.